 2. Choose an option that will behave much like the stock.
-The money option with a delta near 75% is a good substitution.
+To do so, the in the money option with a delta near 75% is a good substitution.
 The delta is the mathematical percentage that the option moves compared to the stock.

 The choices of call or put, expiration month, and in-the-money strike can all add up to a winning position with less risk and cost than the stock itself.

 When the option has gained value simply offset it and exit by selling.
 Though you have the right to the stock shares, the option sale is the preferred way to close out the position.